Beaconsfield Upper

 Beaconsfield Upper's median age exceeds the national pattern

-The median age in Beaconsfield Upper is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's median age of 38 years.
-The 55-64 age group constitutes 14.9% of the population compared to Greater Melbourne, while the 25-34 cohort makes up only 4.0%.
-According to post-2021 Census data, the 75 to 84 age group has increased from 4.5% to 6.0%, and the 25 to 34 cohort has decreased from 6.8% to 4.0%.
-By 2041, population forecasts indicate substantial demographic changes in Beaconsfield Upper, with the 75 to 84 age group expected to grow by 53% (an increase of 100 people), reaching a total of 290 from its current figure of 189.
-Notably, the combined age groups of 65 and above will account for 74% of the total population growth in Beaconsfield Upper, reflecting the area's aging demographic profile.
-Conversely, the 15 to 24 and 25 to 34 age cohorts are expected to experience population declines.
+The median age in Beaconsfield Upper is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
+The 55-64 age group constitutes 14.9% of the population, compared to Greater Melbourne, while the 25-34 cohort makes up only 4.2%.
+According to post-2021 Census data, the 75 to 84 age group has increased from 4.5% to 6.1%, and the 65 to 74 cohort has risen from 10.0% to 11.3%.
+Conversely, the 25 to 34 cohort has decreased from 6.8% to 4.2%.
+Population forecasts for 2041 indicate substantial demographic changes in Beaconsfield Upper.
+The 75 to 84 age group is projected to grow by 49%, reaching 281 people from 188.
+Notably, the combined 65+ age groups will account for 66% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 15 to 24 and 25 to 34 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age